ninadgawad/quantum-computing/README.md

 ## What can we do with Quantum Computers ?
 We can write algorithms using Quantum Computers to solve these complex problems which work on 2^N qbit scale to solve the problems

+## Quantum supremacy
+John Preskill has introduced this term *quantum supremacy* to refer to the hypothetical speedup advantage that a quantum computer would have over a classical computers.

 # Tools

 ## Cirq